 Eliza Winters continued living with her family in Harmony, Pennsylvania.
 In 1838, Eliza served as a witness when her stepfather wrote his will; she was then one of the only children still left in the home.
 Sometime between 1838 and 1840, she was married and lived in the area until her death in 1899 at the age of 87 (4).
 It is quite interesting that (much like the other allegations against Smith) the Eliza Winters-Joseph Smith scandal has been dismissed by many Mormon historians based on lack of evidence and the suggestion that Eliza Winters was a promiscuous girl with low morals and because she was apparently silent on the subject.
 Many have dismissed the allegation entirely as propaganda meant to disparage the reputation of Joseph Smith and the Mormon Church.
 However, just because the evidence is inconclusive - there is nothing to suggest that it did not happen.
 Why would she have been specifically named by a third party relative in an allegation against Smith if there was not some basis to the claim?

 In 1832, Martin Harris (the same man apparently overheard talking with Joseph Smith about trying to seduce Eliza) publicly accused Eliza of having an illegitimate child.
 Eliza responded by suing Harris for slander because his words "render her infamous and scandalous among her neighbors", but she lost the case (5).
 During the court proceedings (against Harris), Eliza made no mention of the seduction attempt by Joseph Smith.
 This has led many to conclude that the seduction attempt by Smith didn't happen because she didn't mention it (even though it would have been irrelevant to the slander case against Harris).
-It is possible that Eliza did have an illegitimate child, but it is also quite possible that (regardless of whether it was true or not) the "bastard child" allegation was an intentional attempt by Harris and Smith to damage her reputation and thus credibility.
+It is possible that Eliza did have an illegitimate child, but it is also quite possible that (regardless of whether it was true or not) the bastard child allegation was an intentional attempt by Harris and Smith to damage her reputation and thus credibility.
 It's worth noting that at the time, Joseph Smith was subject to a variety of unrelated criminal charges and was increasingly in the public eye; and it would have been in their best interest to remove character witnesses that could be used against him.

 Decades later, Eliza was interviewed with Sallie McKune (her step-brother's widow) by a reporter to gather derogatory statements against Joseph Smith (and the Mormon Church) by people who had known him in his youth.
 During the interview, they were both quoted as saying "Joe Smith never made a convert at Susquehanna, and also that his father-in-law became so incensed by his conduct that he threatened to shoot him if he ever returned" (2), but apparently made no reference to any sexual misconduct or seduction attempt.
 Again, this omission has been used by historians as evidence that the scandal never happened.
 But perhaps Eliza had learned the "lesson" she had been taught years earlier by Martin Harris, and didn't want to damage her reputation by bringing up the sordid past - especially if she was a willing participant in the event and if she was in the interview with her sister-in-law.
 (And as described below under sources, above is the only known statement that Eliza made during her interview.)

 It is interesting that even today, historians are not in agreement on this incident and Joseph Smith still has many apologists.
 One such recent writer wrote that Eliza lost her 1832 slander lawsuit "likely because she had no good character to sully" and that "it seems far more likely that Eliza was known for her low morals."
 (He basing this off no more evidence described above and the fact that she lost her slander lawsuit.
 To me, it's not surprising that she lost her case.
 The court system - especially 184 years ago - would not have necessarily been on the side of a 20-year old single woman suing a 50-year old wealthy, well-respected man.
 The only other known record which speaks to Eliza's character or conduct is her 1899 obituary which simply stated that she was "well known and highly esteemed" (4).)
 It's also interesting to note that when Eliza married in her late 20's, she was considerably older than any of her 6 sisters were when they married.
-Perhaps she did have a damaged reputation that made it more difficult to find a husband (she eventually married the brother of her sister's husband) or perhaps she was just simply more independent.
-Being a middle child in a very large family (she had 7 full siblings, 4 half siblings and 8 step siblings) it would have been understandable if she was a little rebellious or independent.
+Perhaps she did have a damaged reputation that made it more difficult to find a husband (she eventually married a close relative of her sister's husband) or perhaps she was just simply more independent.
+Being a middle child in a very large family (she had 6 full siblings, 5 half siblings, and 8 step siblings) it would have been understandable if she was a little rebellious or independent.

 My Winters family lived in New York and apparently did not have much contact with their relatives in Pennsylvania - including Eliza Winters.
 The story of the Joseph Smith scandal had not been passed down in the Winters family.
 To me, that suggests that the story is plausible - if indeed Eliza Winters was involved in the scandal, it would have been damaging to her reputation (and to her family) to even talk about it.